CERT-Polska/Artemis/docs/generating-emails.rst

 This script will produce **text messages ready to be sent**.

+You may translate the reports using the ``--language`` option.
+If your language is not supported or you want to edit the translations, please refer to :doc:`user-guide/translating-report-messages`.

 Besides the messages, the script will also produce a JSON file with vulnerability data, a jinja2 template and a .po translation file - using these three files you can build the messages yourself.